Laracious/alx-system_engineering-devops/0x00-shell_basics/README.md

-lists all the files and directories of the current directory
+files and directories of the current directory